ABsnippet/SCT_WD_4/README.md

 ## Project Structure

 📦 todo-app

- ┣ 📜 index.html
- ┣ 📜 style.css
- ┗ 📜 script.js
+│── index.html # Main HTML file

+│── style.css # Styling and theme definitions

+│── script.js #  logic and event listeners

+└── README.md # Project documentation

  ## How To Use
 1.Clone or download the repository.